-• Class organization & officers
+- Class organization & officers - Explain roles of the class officers and conduct elections (generally in Fundamentals of Nursing). - Support, assist and monitor fundraising activities and management of finances. - Establish a cohort specific account with the Bursar for class fundraising activities.
+Class expenditures are managed on a reimbursement basis. - Approve all advertisement material. - Support, assist, and monitor the students with organization and production of the pinning video and graduation banquet. - Actively participate in the planning, goal development, and implementation and to evaluate the progress of the class goals and outcomes. - Provide continuity/consistency within the class and communicate class goals and outcomes. - Attend class meetings as necessary. - Role model and liaison - Provide the class a professional role model and mentor.

-- Explain roles of the class officers and conduct elections (generally in Fundamentals of Nursing). - Support, assist and monitor fundraising activities and management of finances. - Establish a cohort specific account with the Bursar for class fundraising activities.
-Class expenditures are managed on a reimbursement basis. - Approve all advertisement material. - Support, assist, and monitor the students with organization and production of the pinning video and graduation banquet. - Actively participate in the planning, goal development, and implementation and to evaluate the progress of the class goals and outcomes. - Provide continuity/consistency within the class and communicate class goals and outcomes. - Attend class meetings as necessary.
+- Act as student liaison.

-Role model and liaison
+- Build a good rapport with students.

-- Provide the class a professional role model and mentor. - Act as student liaison. - Build a good rapport with students. - Assist with growth and development of professional behaviors.
+- Assist with growth and development of professional behaviors.

-• Academic advisement
+Academic advisement

-- Counsel students experiencing difficulties with their education. - Provide positive support, reinforcement and encourage student achievement. - Discuss potential or significant issues and present them to the Associate Dean &/or Campus Dean. - Assist in the informal grievance process to resolve student issues (see grievance process in Student Handbook).
+- Counsel students experiencing difficulties with their education. - Provide positive support, reinforcement and encourage student achievement. - Discuss potential or significant issues and present them to the Associate Dean. - Provides guidance throughout the grievance process to address student issues - NCLEX and progress check in during blocks 6, 8, and 10 - Manages and facilitates NURS 408, ATI policy points, and remediation activities. - Proctors comprehensive ATI Assessments towards the end of the program.